iterative/dvc.org/static/docs/get-started/connect-code-and-data.md

     wdir: .
 ```

-> `dvc run` is just the first part of the DVC commands that are required to
+> `dvc run` is just the first of a set of DVC command required to generate a
-generate a [pipeline's](/doc/get-started/pipeline) computational graph, or in
+[pipeline](/doc/get-started/pipeline) computational graph, or in other words,
-other words, an instruction how to build a certain ML model (data file) from
+instructions on how to build a ML model (data file) from previous data files (or
-previous data file(s).
+directories).

 We would recommend to try to read a few next chapters first, before switching to
 other documents.
 Hopefully, `dvc run` and `dvc repro` will make more sense after
 finishing up this guide.
 You can always refer to the `dvc run` and `dvc repro`
 documentation to learn the specific details about how they behave and all of
 their options.
-Let's briefly mention what the options used above mean:
+Let's briefly mention what the options used above mean for this
+particular example:

 `-f prepare.dvc` specifies a name for the pipeline stage file.
 It's optional but
 we highly recommend using it to make your project structure more readable.